streetsidesoftware/cspell/packages/cspell/README.md

 * `language` - this specifies the language local to use in choosing the general dictionary.
    For example: `"language": "en-GB"` tells cspell to use British English instead of US English.
 * `words` - a list of words to be considered correct.
-* `flagWords` - a list of words to be allways considered incorrect
+* `flagWords` - a list of words to be always considered incorrect
 * `ignoreWords` - a list of words to be ignored (even if they are in the flagWords).
 * `ignorePaths` - a list of globs to specify which files are to be ignored.